machinerohan/astronomical-db/SPEC.md

    create a proposal thread.

-4. **Approve/Reject on proposals is thread-level, but data is per-reply.** Experts see Approve/Reject buttons at the top of the thread.
-On approval, a dropdown lets them pick which reply's data to apply.
-Only that reply's `proposed_*` rows are written to the catalogue and `entry_edits`.
+4. **Approve/Reject on proposals is thread-level, but data is per-post.** Experts see Approve/Reject buttons at the top of the thread.
+On approval, a dropdown lets them pick which post's data to apply (OP or a specific reply).
+Only that post's `proposed_*` rows are written to the catalogue and `entry_edits`.
+The chosen post gets `is_accepted = 1` (if OP) or `is_solution = 1` (if reply).
+   Both approval and rejection automatically close the thread.

 ### 5.3 Reference syntax implementation